-To prove Theorem \ref{thm: idempotency_functor}, we introduce another natural transformation $\theta: Id \rightarrow (\ )_L$, where $(\ )_L$ is the non-homotopy invariant P-flexibilization functor.
-As we explain, it will be easier to prove idempotence for this natural transformation.
+To prove Theorem \ref{thm: idempotency_functor}, we introduce a natural transformation $\theta: Id \rightarrow (\ )_L$ for the non-homotopy invariant P-flexibilization functor $(\ )_L$.
+As we explain, it will be easier to prove idempotency for this natural transformation.
 Recall that $X_L$ is a non-strict Weinstein subdomain of $X$.
 By Proposition \ref{prop: convert_subdomain_to_proper_inclusion}, this yields a morphism $X \rightarrow X_L$ in $\weincrit$.
-To make this explicit, we use a similar construction as in Section \ref{sec: first_natural_transformation}.
+To make this morphism explicit, we use a similar construction as in Section \ref{sec: first_natural_transformation}.
 As we discuss in Remark \ref{rem: different_definition} below, the definition of $(\ )_L$ here will be slightly different than in Sections \ref{sec: first_look_flexibilization}, \ref{sec: comparison_P_flexibilization} but are all equivalent in $\weincrit$ by the comparison result Theorem \ref{thm: comparison}.